Australian contract law: Agreement

 An acceptance of the offer resulting in a binding contract must take place with knowledge of the offer and an intention to accept the offer.
 Although acceptance need not be express and may be implied from conduct, it must correspond with the offer; be unequivocal; and in general, be communicated to the offeror.
 Silence cannot be requested by the offeror to be, or used by the offeree as a method of communication for acceptance.
 Rather, if after a reasonable period has lapsed, silence will be seen as a rejection to the offer, unless the offeree's actions objectively show otherwise.
 Where a purported acceptance proposes one or more additional or different terms it is ineffective as an acceptance, unless the variation is solely in favour of the offeror.
 A purported acceptance will also be ineffective if made at a time when the offer has lapsed by virtue of time; if it is made subject to a contingency and that contingency ceases to exist; if the offeror dies and the offeree has notice of this fact; by the revocation of the offeror or the rejection by the offeree.

-Furthermore, it is important to note that the postal rule is an exception to the general rule that acceptance of an offer takes place when communicated to the offeror.
+The postal rule is an exception to the general rule that acceptance of an offer takes place when communicated to the offeror.
 Under the rule, acceptance of an offer is effective as soon as it is posted, notwithstanding it may be lost in the delivery process and not received by the offerer.
 However, the postal acceptance rule does not extend to instantaneous telecommunication methods, such as telephone, facsimile, and, presumably, emails.
 This means that, where acceptance is communicated electronically, contract is formed when and where acceptance is received, rather than at the moment it is posted.
 Transactions via electronic communications are now governed by statute.

 However, the rules of offer and acceptance are merely "an aid to analysis", and may sometimes prove inconclusive or artificial.
 A contract can be made without an identifiable offer and acceptance, provided the parties have manifested their mutual assent.
 The "acid test" in a case where offer and acceptance cannot be identified, according to Justice Cooke in Meates v Attorney-General, "is whether, viewed as a whole and objectively from the point of view of reasonable persons on both sides, the dealings show a concluded bargain."